Fubukimaru/asMSX/man/coding-style.md

 8. Try to address all the compiler warnings in your code: remove unused variables, avoid using uninitialized variables etc.
 9. Once the project starts using gtest/ctest, please add test units to cover new or changed code in your patch.
-10. Use static checking tools that are available: enable all the warnings in compiler, use a linter in Linux/BSD, use [cppcheck](http://cppcheck.sourceforge.net/) and Visual Studio Code Analysis tool.
+10. Use static checking tools that are available: enable all the warnings in compiler, use a linter in Linux/BSD, use [cppcheck](http://cppcheck.sourceforge.net/) and Visual Studio Code Analysis tool on Windows.
 11. If you can do it, please build your code on as many platforms as possible:
 Visual Studio 2017 on Windows 10, gcc on Linux, clang on BSD and Mac etc.
 Sometimes you'll find that header you think is everywhere, isn't everywhere.